The Imperative of Timely Action: Bridging Divides and Safeguarding TIRA

 Plato’s warnings about factionalism remain relevant in Tigray: factions erode unity, disrupt the pursuit of the common good, and exploit governance weaknesses to pursue their interests.
 TIRA must respond to these challenges with pragmatic, well-timed decisions to prevent the faction from exploiting governance gaps and deepening uncertainty.

 Zakaria (2024) argues that revolutionary change throughout history is often accompanied by backlash from entrenched power structures resisting progress.
-This dynamic—where progress is met with counter-movements aimed at preserving the status quo—mirrors the challenges TIRA faces in neutralizing extractive institutions and illegal factions that obstruct governance reforms in Tigray.
-The struggle between reform and resistance is not unique to Tigray but reflects broader historical patterns identified by Zakaria, where revolutionary momentum must be sustained to prevent the resurgence of reactionary forces.
+This dynamic—where progress encounters counter-movements aimed at maintaining the status quo—parallels the challenges TIRA faces as it works to neutralize extractive institutions and illegal factions obstructing governance reforms in Tigray.
+The struggle between reform and resistance in Tigray embodies broader historical patterns identified by Zakaria, where revolutionary momentum must be upheld to prevent reactionary forces from regaining influence.

-A vital component of fostering inclusive governance within TIRA is the establishment of an Advisory Council, which would act as its legislative branch.
-The council’s role is crucial for ensuring policy oversight, accountability, and alignment with public aspirations, making it indispensable for institutional stability.
-Its absence leaves a governance vacuum that risks undermining TIRA’s legitimacy and providing openings for factional resistance.
-Consistent with Acemoglu and Robinson’s (2012) emphasis on inclusive institutions, the creation of the council would foster transparency and public trust, anchoring the region’s transition toward sustainable governance.
+An essential step toward fostering inclusive governance within TIRA is establishing an Advisory Council to function as its legislative branch.
+Such a council is crucial for policy oversight, accountability, and alignment with public aspirations, thereby contributing to institutional stability.
+Its absence perpetuates a governance vacuum, jeopardizing TIRA’s legitimacy and opening opportunities for factional resistance.
+This aligns with Acemoglu and Robinson’s (2012) emphasis on the role of inclusive institutions in promoting transparency, public trust, and sustainable governance, underscoring the importance of creating structures that anchor transitional administrations.

 Further, TIRA has sought to build public trust by holding public meetings across towns in Tigray, reflecting the broad demand for change.
 Public meetings held in Temben, Adigrat, Michew and Mekelle showcased wide public support for reform, good governance, and progress.
 However, these efforts have encountered resistance from the branches of the faction in some places.
 In Shire, military elements aligned with the illegal faction disrupted a public meeting, illustrating the faction’s reliance on coercion to maintain influence.
 The failure of Tigray’s security forces to ensure the President’s safety in Shire further exposed how extractive institutions perpetuate governance paralysis, obstructing TIRA’s transition toward inclusive governance through public dialogue.